Th17 lymphocyte

 This section has been translated automatically.

-This consists of the cytokines IL-17A - F. IL-17A, IL-17E and -IL-17F are produced by T cells, IL-17A and IL-17F show the highest sequence homology.
-They seem to be responsible for the proinflammatory effect in psoriasis and rheumatoid arthritis.
-Increased levels of IL-17 have been detected in the synovial fluid of patients with rheumatoid arthritis.
+This consists of the cytokines IL-17A - F. IL-17A, IL-17E and -IL-17F are produced by T cells, with IL-17A and IL-17F showing the highest sequence homology.
+They appear to be responsible for the pro-inflammatory effect in psoriasis and rheumatoid arthritis.
+Increased concentrations of IL-17 have been detected in the synovial fluid of patients with rheumatoid arthritis.

 The importance of the Th17 cytokine family results from the large number of biologics already available or still in development that modulate the cytokine pattern of Th17 cells.
-For example, the biologic ustekinumab (approved for the therapy of psoriasis since 2009) blocks the Th-17 immune response.
-It binds to the subunit p40 of Il-23, which is at the same time part of the cytokine IL-12 produced by the Th1 cells.
-Thus, this biologic blocks the function of 2 cytokines simultaneously in a dual approach.
+For example, the biologic ustekinumab (approved for the treatment of psoriasis since 2009) blocks the Th-17 immune response.
+It binds to the p40 subunit of Il-23, which is also part of the cytokine IL-12 produced by the Th1 cells.
+This biologic thus blocks the function of 2 cytokines simultaneously in a dual approach.

-Apparently, however, the selective blockade of Il-23 is sufficient for a good antisporial effect.
-The biologics Guselkumab, Tildrakizumab and BI 655066, which are currently undergoing clinical trials, pursue exactly this therapeutic approach.
-Another therapeutic approach which emphasizes the importance of the Th-17 cell is the direct blockade of the cytokine IL-17A or the blockade of its receptor (IL-17RA).
-The first antibody of this biologics class is Secukinumab (Cosentyx®) which has been approved in the meantime and has a very good antipsoriatic effect.
+However, the selective blockade of Il-23 is apparently sufficient for a good anti-sporiatic effect.
+The biologics guselkumab, tildrakizumab and BI 655066, which are currently undergoing clinical trials, follow exactly this therapeutic approach.
+Another therapeutic approach that emphasizes the importance of the Th-17 cell is the direct blockade of the cytokine IL-17A or the blockade of its receptor (IL-17RA).
+The first antibody in this class of biologics is secukinumab (Cosentyx®), which has now been approved and has very good antipsoriatic effects.
 The anti-Il17A antibody Ixekizumab is similarly effective.
-The monoclonal antibody Brodalumab binds the soluble IL-17 receptor and thus prevents the signal transmission of IL-17A and IL-17F.
+The monoclonal antibody brodalumab binds the soluble IL-17 receptor and thus prevents the signal transmission of IL-17A and IL-17F.

-IL-17 further stimulates osteoclastogenesis, inhibits proteoglycan synthesis, and induces proteoglycan degradation.
+IL-17 also stimulates osteoclastogenesis, inhibits proteoglycan synthesis and induces proteoglycan degradation.
 IL-17 exerts its pathogenic effects in arthritis partly synergistically with, but independently of TNF-a and IL-1.

 Note(s)